OB9

 Measurements

-There won't be a
+There won't be a whole lot of measurements

-whole lot of measurements on this construction as the
+on this construction as the upper part very much can be

-upper part very much can be seen in TQWT and DTQWT files.
+seen in TQWT and DTQWT files.
+What's interesting here is

-What's interesting here is the performance of mid and
+the performance of mid and bass driver around point of

-it's pretty hopeless to present frequency response graphs
+crossover - and unfortunately it's pretty hopeless to

-in the bass region as I do not have an 8,000 cubic meter
+do not have an 8,000 cubic meter anechoic room like

-wouldn't represent what's going on in our living rooms.
+going on in our living rooms.
+Open baffles and the room

-Open baffles and the room they are placed in are so much
+they are placed in are so much an integrated system that

-an integrated system that any frequency response graphs
+any frequency response graphs will only reflect what's

-will only reflect what's going in that particular room -
+going in that particular room - at that particular

-driver on baffle.
-Driver not broken in.
+Impedance of Eminence driver on baffle.
+Driver not broken

 Right: Red = SPL @ 2.8 volts, 1 meter.
 Blue is from